-As of the Record Date, Amdocs had outstanding 162,543,165 ordinary shares.
+As of the Record Date, Amdocs had outstanding 159,969,427 ordinary shares.
 Each ordinary share is entitled to one vote on all matters presented at the General Meeting.
 Only holders of record of ordinary shares at the close of business on the Record Date are entitled to notice of, and to vote at, the General Meeting.
 Votes cast in person or by proxy at the General Meeting will be tabulated by the inspector of elections appointed for the General Meeting who will also determine whether a quorum is present for the transaction of business.
 Two or more shareholders of record, together holding a majority of our outstanding ordinary shares present in person or represented by proxy, shall constitute a quorum for purposes of the General Meeting.

-Approval of Proposals I, II and III requires the affirmative vote of a majority of our ordinary shares voted in person or by proxy at the General Meeting.
+Approval of Proposals I, II, IV, V and VI requires the affirmative vote of a majority of our ordinary shares voted in person or by proxy at the General Meeting.
+Approval of Proposal III requires the affirmative vote of at least 75% of our ordinary shares voted in person or by proxy at the General Meeting.

-The enclosed proxy provides that each shareholder may specify that his, her or its ordinary shares be voted "for", "against" or "abstain" from voting for each of the director nominees named in Proposal I and with respect to each of Proposals II and III.
+The enclosed proxy provides that each shareholder may specify that his, her or its ordinary shares be voted "for", "against" or "abstain" from voting for each of the director nominees named in Proposal I and with respect to each of Proposals II, III, IV, V and VI.
 If proxies in the accompanying form are properly executed and returned, the ordinary shares represented thereby will be voted in the manner specified therein.
 If not otherwise specified, in the reasonable discretion of the proxyholders, the ordinary shares represented by a proxy will be voted FOR each of the proposals.

 Proxies will not be counted as voting in respect of any matter as to which abstention is indicated, but abstentions will be counted as ordinary shares that are present for purposes of determining whether a quorum is present at the General Meeting.
-Nominees who are members of the New York Stock Exchange, or the NYSE, and who, as brokers, hold ordinary shares in "street name" for customers have, by NYSE rules, the authority to vote on certain items in the absence of instructions from their customers, the beneficial owners of the ordinary shares.
+As of the date of this Proxy Statement, our shares are listed on the New York Stock Exchange, or the NYSE, but beginning on December 20, 2013, our ordinary shares will cease trading on the NYSE and will commence trading on the Nasdaq Global Select Market, or Nasdaq.
+Nominees who are members of the NYSE, and who, as brokers, hold ordinary shares in "street name" for customers have, by NYSE rules, the authority to vote on certain items in the absence of instructions from their customers, the beneficial owners of the ordinary shares.
 If such nominees or brokers indicate that they do not have authority to vote shares as to a particular matter (the "Broker Non-Votes"), we will not count those votes in favor of such matter.
 Broker Non-Votes will be counted as ordinary shares that are present for purposes of determining whether a quorum is present.

 Shareholders of record are entitled to appoint one or more proxies to attend and vote at the General Meeting in their stead.
-If a shareholder of record elects to appoint a proxy other than by using the enclosed proxy card (or by Internet or telephone as provided in the instructions set forth in the enclosed proxy card), the shareholder must deliver such proxy, together with a power of attorney or other authority, at or before the General Meeting on January 31, 2013.
+If a shareholder of record elects to appoint a proxy other than by using the enclosed proxy card (or by Internet or telephone as provided in the instructions set forth in the enclosed proxy card), the shareholder must deliver such proxy, together with a power of attorney or other authority, at or before the General Meeting on January 30, 2014.
 We strongly encourage our shareholders to use the enclosed proxy card or to authorize the voting of their shares over the Internet or by telephone as provided in the instructions set forth in the enclosed proxy card.